 How to File a Claim–Instructions for Providers

-For the Patient-Centered Community Care (PC3) network and Veterans Choice Program administered by VA contractors (Health Net and TriWest), claims are submitted to and paid by the contractors.
-You can find specific instructions and contact information on the Health Net Claims Submission for Providers website and in the TriWest Claims and Reimbursement Quick Reference Guide.
+For the Patient-Centered Community Care (PC3) network and the Veterans Choice Program (VCP) administered by VA contractor, TriWest, claims are submitted to and paid by the contractor.
+You can find specific instructions and contact information on the TriWest Claims and Reimbursement Quick Reference Guide.
 For programs that file claims directly with VA, instructions and helpful information are listed below.